 It was no doubt an arduous journey for these penniless widows and the shocking circumstances in which she found herself caused Naomi to become resentful of her poverty-stricken state and very bitter towards God.

-Although many years had passed since she and Elimelech had set out in search of a better life, she was still recognised by the women in Bethlehem, who appeared to be shocked at her changed appearance and asked with incredibility - "Can this be Naomi?"
+Although many years had passed since she and Elimelech had set out in search of a better life, she was still recognised by the women in Bethlehem, who appeared to be shocked at her changed appearance and asked with incredulity, "Can this be Naomi?"

-Naomi wandering far from the Lord, and even blamed God for her problems and loss, which identified her as a bitter old woman on her return.
-And yet in His grace, God had planned something special for this sweet daughter of Israel, who returned home.
-Not only did Naomi find security and safety in her old age, but her daughter-in-law found a godly husband and gave birth to a precious baby.. who would be in the line of Israel Messiah - which turned Naomi's deep sorrow into radiant joy.
+Naomi wandered far from the Lord, and even blamed God for her problems and loss which identified her as a bitter old woman on her return.
+And yet, in His grace, God had planned something special for this sweet daughter of Israel who returned home.
+Not only did Naomi find security and safety in her old age, but her daughter-in-law found a godly husband and gave birth to a precious baby who would be in the line of Israel's Messiah - which turned Naomi's deep sorrow into radiant joy.

 Dear Heavenly Father, thank You for all that You have taught me from this simple story in the book of Ruth.
 Forgive me for the times I have acted like Naomi and stepped outside of Your will for my life and found myself in deep distress and defeated.
-Thank You that You are the good Shepherd Who searches for Your sheep, whenever we wander far away and thank You that You are our kinsman-Redeemer.
-We praise and thank You for the incredible privilege we are afforded as Your people and the radiant joy that is ours when we abide in Christ and He in us.
-Thank You that all Your ways are pleasant, and all Your paths are peace, in Jesus' name I pray, AMEN.
+Thank You that You are the good Shepherd Who searches for Your sheep, whenever we wander far away ,and thank You that You are our Kinsman-Redeemer.
+I praise and thank You for the incredible privilege we are afforded as Your people and the radiant joy that is ours when we abide in Christ and He in us.
+Thank You that all Your ways are pleasant and all Your paths are peace.
+In Jesus' name I pray, AMEN.